January 22, 2024

 How does Scheduling affect applications for planning permission?

 Scheduling bestows the status of 'Designated Heritage Asset,' aligning with National Planning Policy importance equivalent to Grade I and Grade II* Listed buildings.
 While legal protections are concerned only with preventing physical damage, planning policy also considers preserving the monument's setting.
-Even a fully sub-surface Scheduled Monument can contribute to its significance and may be affected by development.
+Even a fully sub-surface Scheduled Monument can have a setting that contributes to its significance and which may be affected by development.

 This is perhaps well demonstrated by the site of the Roman signal station which, despite having no visible expression on the surface, still occupies a very prominent position in the landscape with panoramic views.
 The location and openness allow for an appreciation of how the signal station functioned and why it might have been located there.